 \section{BKT transition}

-Next, we consider the contribution of the order parameter's phase fluctuations to finite resistance on the low-$T$ side of RT.
-In 2D samples, the superconducting transition is expected to display the Berezinskii-Kosterlitz-Thouless (BKT) transition, at which the finite superfluid density is destroyed at $T_\mathrm{BKT}$ by proliferation of vortex-antivortex phase fluctuations.
-This effect can be observed when a logarithmic interaction of vortices prevails, i.e. the sample is narrower than the Pearl length $2\lambda_\mathrm{L}(T)^2/d$ (where \anna{$\lambda_\mathrm{L}(T) = \lambda_\mathrm{L}(0)/\sqrt{1 - (T/T_\mathrm{c})^4}$ and $\lambda_\mathrm{L}(0) = \sqrt{m/(\mu_\mathrm{0}nq^2)} \approx 24$\,nm is the London penetration depth at zero temperature}), but still corresponds to 2D fluctuation regime~\cite{goldman1984percolation}.
-At temperatures close to $T_\mathrm{c0}$, but above the BKT transition temperature $T_\mathrm{BKT}$, thermal fluctuations cause dissociation of bound vortices into free ones, which move under a bias current and cause finite resistance.
-In clean samples, most of fluctuation regime above $T_\mathrm{BKT}$ is generally considered to be dominated by AL fluctuations, while BKT fluctuations are limited to a narrow temperature range near $T_\mathrm{BKT}$, within which the normal state resistance drops to exponentially small values.
-To take into account this effect in epitaxial TiN films, we consider the crossover formula, which interpolates between the vortex generated resistance in SC state and the AL contribution above $T_\mathrm{c0}$~\cite{Halperin1979,Konig2015}:
+Next, we will discuss the contribution of phase fluctuations of the order parameter to finite resistance on the low temperature side of the resistive transition.
+The superconducting transition in 2D samples is expected to exhibit the Berezinskii-Kosterlitz-Thouless (BKT) transition, in which a finite superfluid density is destroyed at the BKT temperature, $T_\mathrm{BKT}$, due to proliferation of vortex-antivortex pairs.
+This effect occurs when a logarithmic interaction between vortices dominates, i.e., the sample is narrower than the Pearl length $2\lambda_\mathrm{L}(T)^2/d$, where $\lambda_\mathrm{L}(T) = \lambda_\mathrm{L}(0)/\sqrt{1 - (T/T_\mathrm{c})^4}$ and $\lambda_\mathrm{L}(0) = \sqrt{m/(\mu_\mathrm{0}nq^2)} \approx 24$\,nm is the London penetration depth at absolute zero.
+This corresponds to the regime of 2D fluctuations~\cite{goldman1984percolation}.

+At temperatures close to $T_\mathrm{c0}$, but above $T_\mathrm{BKT}$, thermal fluctuations lead to the dissociation of bound vortices, which become free and move under the influence of a bias current, causing finite resistance.
+In clean samples, the fluctuation regime above $T_\mathrm{BKT}$ is usually dominated by AL fluctuations, while BKT fluctuations are limited to a narrow range near $T_\mathrm{BKT}$.
+Within this range, the resistance decreases exponentially.
+To account for this behavior in epitaxial TiN films, we use an interpolation formula that combines the resistance from the vortices in the superconducting state with the contribution from the AL mechanism above $T_\mathrm{c0}$~\cite{Halperin1979,Konig2015}: